xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 In other words, the first user's intended operation is "for each character in the range *including ones inserted concurrently*, bold it".
 - In a collaborative recipe editor, if one user clicks a "double the recipe" button, while concurrently, another user edits an amount, then their edit should also be doubled.
 Otherwise, the recipe will be out of proportion, and the meal will be ruined!

 I call such an operation a **concurrent+causal for-each operation**.
-To accomodate the above examples, I propose:
+To accomodate the above examples, I propose the following addendum to [Principle 3a](#principle-3a):

 <a name="principle-3b"></a>**Principle 3b.
 For operations that do something "for each" element of a collection, another option is to use a *concurrent+causal for-each operation* on a unique set (or list CRDT).**